Tesfamichael12/Abe-Garage/README.md

 - **CORS:** The Cross-Origin Resource Sharing policy is configured to only allow requests from the deployed frontend, preventing unauthorized access.
 - **Rate Limiting:** Protects against brute-force attacks by limiting the number of requests from a single IP address.
 - **Centralized Error Handling:** Ensures that all errors are handled gracefully and consistently, preventing information leaks.

 ---

-## 🚀 Deployment

-This application is built for production and can be deployed to any modern cloud platform.

-- **Frontend:** The Next.js frontend is optimized for Vercel, providing a seamless deployment experience.
-- **Backend:** The Node.js/Express backend is configured for deployment on Render, with a production-ready PostgreSQL database.

----